paganflamingo/cse_573_group_project/EVALUATIONS/evalutions.md

-Appload the evaluation excel file here
+Appload the evaluation excel file in this folder